TylerLu/Huddle/README.md

 3. Create a new Key and copy aside its value.
 The key value will be used as the value of **Metric Client Secret** parameter of the ARM Template.

-### Create App Registration for the Metric Web App
+### Create App Registration for the MS Graph Connector

 1. Create a new App Registration: